Archive | February, 2012

 Stage Parents – The Good, The Bad And The Downright Scary

 There is nothing more powerful or important than finding what you love to do and then actually doing it.
-Y our child may have found that passion in the performing arts.
+Your child may have found that passion in the performing arts.
 As the parent of a “show-biz kid”, you’re embarking on an exciting and daunting adventure!

-The Wide Shot vs The Close-up
+Acting Tips: The Wide Shot vs The Close-up

 Just when you thought you had learned everything about the emotional journey an Actor must master, we go and add another layer of technical knowledge into the mix.
 Camera shots!
 Unless you study filmmaking as well as Acting, you won’t know about shots and frames unless you spend a lot of time in an on camera class or on set, watching, learning and grasping all of those buzz words the Director and the crew are using to describe the shots they are setting up and using to shoot each scene.
+Read more

 Accountability: It’s Time to Put Your Butt on the Line

 In my last article on ‘Goal Setting’ I stressed the importance of setting goals, creating a strategic plan for your career, and following a timeline with clear specific actions to ensure that your goals happen.
+It’s all great… in fact, it’s all fantastic if you’re the type of person who jumps out of bed in the morning eager to get started on the tasks for the day, loves a challenge and can’t wait for that first obstacle to get in your way, that rock to fall in your path.
+My guess is, that’s not the case for many (if any) of us.

 Hosts Tell All: Part 3